neonatura/share_2.x/README.md

 The Share Library Project.

 The share library introduces a new model of handling IPC and Internet communications.
+Supplies documented API with POSIX and convienence calls for networking applications.

 <strong>Note: This implementation is incomplete and non-functioning.
 A production level library will be avaialable in the indeterminate future.</strong>